EarthScope: Seismic and Magnetotelluric Observatory (USArray)

-USArray, managed by IRIS, is a 15-year program to place a dense network of permanent and portable seismographs across the continental United States.
-These seismographs record the seismic waves released by earthquakes that occur around the world.
+USArray, managed by IRIS, was a 15-year program to place a dense network of permanent and portable seismographs across the continental United States.
+These seismographs recorded the seismic waves released by earthquakes that occur around the world.
 Seismic waves are indicators of energy disbursement within the earth.
-By analyzing the records of earthquakes obtained from this dense grid of seismometers, scientists can learn about Earth structure and dynamics and the physical processes controlling earthquakes and volcanoes.
-The goal of USArray is primarily to gain a better understanding of the structure and evolution of the continental crust, lithosphere, and mantle underneath North America.
+By analyzing the records of earthquakes obtained from this dense grid of seismometers, scientists could learn about Earth structure and dynamics and the physical processes controlling earthquakes and volcanoes.
+The goal of USArray was primarily to gain a better understanding of the structure and evolution of the continental crust, lithosphere, and mantle underneath North America.

-The USArray is composed of four facilities: a Transportable Array, a Flexible Array, a Reference Network, and a Magnetotelluric Facility.
+The USArray was composed of four facilities: a Transportable Array, a Flexible Array, a Reference Network, and a Magnetotelluric Facility.

+Transportable Array

-The Transportable Array is composed of 400 seismometers that are being deployed in a rolling grid across the United States over a period of 10 years.
-The stations are placed 70 km apart, and can map the upper 70 km of the Earth.
-After approximately two years, stations are moved east to the next site on the grid – unless adopted by an organization and made a permanent installation.
-Once the sweep across the United States is completed, over 2000 locations will have been occupied.
-The Array Network Facility is responsible for data collection from the Transportable Array stations.
+The Transportable Array was composed of 400 seismometers that were deployed in a rolling grid across the United States over a period of 10 years.
+The stations were placed 70 km apart, and could map the upper 70 km of the Earth.
+After approximately two years, stations were moved east to the next site on the grid – unless adopted by an organization and made a permanent installation.
+Once the sweep across the United States was completed, over 2000 locations had been occupied.
+The Array Network Facility was responsible for data collection from the Transportable Array stations.

+Flexible Array

-The Flexible Array is composed of 291 broadband stations, 120 short period stations, and 1700 active source stations.
-The Flexible Array allows sites to be targeted in a more focused manner than the broad Transportable Array.
-Natural or artificially created seismic waves can be used to map structures in the Earth.
+The Flexible Array was composed of 291 broadband stations, 120 short period stations, and 1700 active source stations.
+The Flexible Array allowed sites to be targeted in a more focused manner than the broad Transportable Array.
+Natural or artificially created seismic waves could be used to map structures in the Earth.

+Reference Network

-The Reference Network is composed of permanent seismic stations spaced about 300 km apart.
-The Reference Network provides a baseline for the Transportable Array and Flexible Array.
-EarthScope added and upgraded 39 stations to the already existing Advanced National Seismic System, which is part of the Reference Network.
+The Reference Network was composed of permanent seismic stations spaced about 300 km apart.
+The Reference Network provided a baseline for the Transportable Array and Flexible Array.
+EarthScope added and upgraded 39 stations to the already existing Advanced National Seismic System, which was part of the Reference Network.

+Magnetotelluric Facility

-The Magnetotelluric Facility is composed of seven permanent and 20 portable sensors that record electromagnetic fields.
+The Magnetotelluric Facility was composed of seven permanent and 20 portable sensors that recorded electromagnetic fields.
 It is the electromagnetic equivalent of the seismic arrays.
-The portable sensors are moved in a rolling grid similar to the Transportable Array grid, but are only in place about a month before they are moved to the next location.
+The portable sensors were moved in a rolling grid similar to the Transportable Array grid, but were only in place about a month before they were moved to the next location.
 A magnetotelluric station consists of a magnetometer, four electrodes, and a data recording unit that are buried in shallow holes.
 The electrodes are oriented north-south and east-west and are saturated in a salt solution to improve conductivity with the ground.